PizzaPastaMafia/failure/failure.md

 I am in a rush against time.
 The choices I made from writing this come from pure necessity.
 I ~~want~~ need to sleep.
 I like financial crises and not only
 Mani Pulite, 2008 crisis, lava jato.
 Cases I studied for countless hours a project about a detective that collects evidence on a corruption case.
-Suspect's IDs, governemt documentation, various evidence of different nature and marginalia like in House of Leaves. that's how you were supposed to learn the story
+Suspect's IDs, government documentation, various evidence of different nature and marginalia like in House of Leaves. that's how you were supposed to learn the story
-I started to work on it I realized it was not feasable.
+I started to work on it I realized it was not feasible.
 Too much work No more top down design. start small and let complexity emerge.
 Modularity allows you to think in minimal terms.
 Add modules to add complexity -> modular book Talking Heads used a technique to make a "groove based" music: rhythm first